You are viewing the global institutional website

 Extended bio

-In the founding phase of Exodus & Resilience, he retains curatorial and strategic direction to protect the conceptual coherence of the ecosystem, its six-stage methodology and its institutional independence.
+In the founding phase of Exodus & Resilience, he retains curatorial and strategic direction to protect the conceptual coherence of the ecosystem, its methodology and its institutional independence.
 This unified role corresponds to the founding phase and will be reviewed in later governance phases.

 Read the founder’s letter